prabodh1194/Offline-Typeracer/README.md

 One User create challenge and other can join.

 Features:
-* Comptete with some Paragrah.
+* Compete with some Paragrah.
-* Comptete with trending news.
+* Compete with trending news.
 * Audio typing competetion.
-* Comptete with some history paragraph.
+* Compete with some history paragraph.